 Sleep helps us control or emotions and behaviors.
 Adequate sleep helps to cope with change and reduces anger, mood swings and impulsiveness, which can be detrimental to our mental wellbeing.
 Sadness and depression are also linked to reduced sleep and inadvertently could contribute to suicide attempts or taking inappropriate risks.
 Emotion can affect us in work or activities and can affect decision-making process, so having enough sleep helps in the control of our emotions at the correct times.
 Happiness is crucial to living a healthy and fulfilled life and this can be affected by poor sleep as well as social interaction, which can be adversely affected.

-Sport performance importance of sleep
+Sports performance importance of sleep

 Safety importance of sleep

 If sleep is poor and not of adequate time for the stage of life you are at risk of requiring to MICROSLEEP.
 This is when we have small moments of sleep when awake and affects concentration or is a lapse.
 This can affect driving and in some cases cause crashes.
-It effects how we perform and makes people switch off or have errors.
+It affects how we perform and makes people switch off or have errors.
 Sleep is important for alertness and for us to function with full concentration in tasks and avoids accidents or serious problems.

 How important is sleep – Very !!!